As you can see, Doctor Venture's "Ooo-Ray" has only peaceful applications.

 This is obviously not the case by RE5, where Ozwell Spencer explicitly comes out and says that all the founding members of Umbrella just wanted to rule the world as gods.
 The pharmaceutical business was a front for the bio-weapons research.

-The medicinal explaination is from the movieverse version of Resident Evil.
+The medicinal explanation is from the movieverse version of Resident Evil.
 Wesker's entire plan of betrayal in the first game was to use the STARS members as mooks to gather combat data on the Super Soldiers and other assorted monsters they'd created.
 Amongstotherthings.

 Not quite, in the videogame canon, Edward Ashford, one of the three founders of Umbrella, intended to use the T-Virus solely for medical purposes, Spencer was the only one interested in marketing it as a weapon.